gaurav-321/Mario-Runner/README.md

 # **Mario Runner**

-This game was developed for college project, this uses the pygame module generally to display and play sound effects.

-### How to Run:-
+A simple Super Mario game created using Pygame.
+## Requirements
+- Pygame
+## File structure
+- mario.py - Main file containing the game logic.
+- game_over.py - File containing the game over screen.
+- images - Folder containing all the images used in the game.
+- sounds - Folder containing all the sound effects used in the game.
+## Instructions to run

-1. Install python and pip
+1. Install python and pip.
-2. run `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`
 3. `python main_file.py`